Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: A concrete model of

-In \citep{Gao:2020yzr}, \citep{Gao:2020qxy} (see also \citep{Gao:2019liu}), monomials of SCG have been constructed and classified according to the total number of derivatives $d$ in each monomial.
-As an example of our formalism, in this section we apply the two conditions to the concrete model with $d=2$.
-The action is given by
+In \citep{Gao:2020yzr,Gao:2020qxy} (see also \citep{Gao:2019liu}), monomials of SCG have been constructed and classified according to the total number of derivatives $d$ in each monomial.
+As an example of our formalism, in this section we will apply the two conditions to the concrete model of $d=2$.
+The action of is given by

-As discussed earlier, we introduce the variable $B_{ij}$ to make the explicit inversion of the velocity $\dot{h}_{ij}$ in terms of the momentum possible.
+As being discussed before, we introduce the variable $B_{ij}$ in order to make the explicit reversion of velocity $\dot{h}_{ij}$ in terms of the momentum possible.
 The equivalent action $S_{2}$ can be written as

 where